-Tapping the metaverse for tourism players
+Tapping the metaverse

 In this new world, hospitality and travel stakeholders can now endeavour to build and fund virtual and physical hotels with NFTs, create meta-international attractions and immersive events, promote their offerings, alleviate manpower crunch, and so much more.
 By Serene Foo